Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 # Archetype Authoring Guide

 This reference implementation provides 6 archetypes that can be used as-is or customized further to suit business needs.
+Archetypes are self-contained Bicep deployment templates that are used to configure multiple subscriptions.
+Archetypes provide the `File -> New -> Configure subscription from template` capability.

 This implementation provides two types of archetypes:  Spoke archetypes & Platform archetypes.

-Spoke archetypes are used to configure subscriptions for line of business use cases and Platform archetypes are used to configure shared infrastructure such as Logging, Hub Networking and Firewalls.
+Spoke archetypes are used to configure subscriptions for line of business use cases such as Machine Learning & Healthcare.
+Platform archetypes are used to configure shared infrastructure such as Logging, Hub Networking and Firewalls.
 Intent of the archetypes is to **provide a repeatable method** for configuring subscriptions.
 It offers **consistent deployment experience and supports common scenarios** required by your organization.

 To avoid archetype sprawl, we recommend a **maximum of 3-5 spoke archetypes**.
 When there are new capabilities or Azure services to add, consider evolving an existing archetypes through **feature flags**.
 Once an archetype is deployed, the application teams can further modify the deployment for scale or new capabilities using their preferred deployment tools.